-Start of the Championships Deadline 60 days before Deadline to enter intended skiers list in EMS 30 days before Deadline to declare Team member, Individual, Wild Card.
-30 days before Deadline to enter skiers who qualify under the Weekly Ranking List.
-15 days before Deadline to enter skiers who qualify under the Pro Ranking.
+Start of the Championships Deadline 90 days before Deadline for submitting the ITE 60 days before Deadline to enter participants (Team member, Individual, Wild Card) in the EMS 30 days before Deadline to enter skiers who qualify under the Weekly Ranking List, via EMS.
+15 days before Deadline to enter skiers who qualify under the Pro Ranking, via EMS.
 12 noon of 2 days before Closure of the Entry List.